 We've certainly faced some substantial weather events this growing season and, with the impact of these extreme conditions still prevalent on farm, it's even more important to manage P and K levels for your crops.

-In the next blog as part of this P and K series, National Crop Nutrition Technical Manager, Edward Downing, will highlight the importance of assessing soil conditions, successfully managing nutrient availability and carrying out analysis.
+In the next blog as part of this P and K series, National Crop Nutrition Technical Manager, Edward Downing, highlights the importance of assessing soil conditions, successfully managing nutrient availability and carrying out analysis, while our final blog explores how best to prepare for next year to ensure you get the most from your phosphorus and potassium applications.